Functional relations for higher-order free cumulants: Proof of the main results

 First, if $\Phi(y)$, $\Psi(u)$ and $Y(w)$ are three formal power series with $Y(w) = O(w)$, we observe that

 which can be checked by direct expansion of the left-hand side in the variable $w$.
 This observation applied to $Y(w_i) = G_{0,1}^{\vee}(w_i) - 1$ allows us to remove the otherwise infinitely many\footnote{More precisely, for every fixed degree of $X_i$ this amounted to finitely many contributions, but their number increases with the degree of the monomial in $X$s, resulting into infinitely many contributions in the functional relation.} contributions $\exp\big(u_i (G^{\vee}_{0,1}(w_i) - 1)\big)$ in the second line of \eqref{U2Xi}.
 Note that this second line of \eqref{U2Xi} starts with $1/u$ for $n=1$.
 We will discuss this case separately later.
+For $n\geq 2$, Equation~\eqref{eqn:KeyComb} is turned by this trick into

-Second, we have to remove the explicit dependence on $k$s coming from the weight of the black vertices \eqref{U2Xi}.
-To this end, with $Y(w)$ as before, we use for $r \geq 0$ and $k \in \mathbb{Z}$:
+Second, we have to remove the explicit dependence on $k$s coming from the weight of the white vertices \eqref{U2Xi}.
+To this end, we use for $r \geq 0$ and $k \in \mathbb{Z}$:

 The second factor here has a polynomial dependence on $k$ in each degree in $\hbar$, and we can use the following trick to assemble it: if $Q(k)$ is a polynomial in $k$, we have